VascoPlancha/Hands-on-GCP-Closer-Academy/docs/content/exercises/simple_mlops/step1.md

 3. After successfully importing the data into BigQuery, the `ingest_data` function will send a message to the `ingestion_complete` topic in Google Cloud Pub/Sub.
 This message will notify all subscribers that new data has been loaded into BigQuery, allowing them to react accordingly, such as by initiating further data processing tasks.

 The Cloud Function `ingest_data` will utilize the Google Cloud Storage, BigQuery, and Pub/Sub client libraries for these tasks.
-Our goal in this exercise is to develop the code for this function and deploy it to Google Cloud Platform.
+Our goal in this exercise is to develop the code for this function and deploy it to Google Cloud Platf

 - You can adapt the function to create flags/categories for TRAIN/TEST/VALIDATION at runtime, assuming your table was created with that field.